Thapelo-Tsotetsi/stackapp/README.md

 The aplication is live here: www.stackapp.co.za
 To do features(Must have)

-#CV and document editing and management using https://github.com/coolwanglu/pdf2htmlEX and https://github.com/buu700/html-resume
+-CV and document editing and management using https://github.com/coolwanglu/pdf2htmlEX and https://github.com/buu700/html-resume
-#Create more templates inspired by latextemplates.com
+-Create more templates inspired by latextemplates.com